Springtails are tiny, harmless insects that can be a nuisance in the home.

 If you use fertilizer, follow the instructions on the package and only use the recommended amount.

-Removing any food sources will help keep the potting mix clean, making it less attractive to springtails.
+Removing food sources will help keep the potting mix clean, making it less attractive to pests.

-Diatomaceous earth is a natural product that can be used to kill springtails.
+Diatomaceous earth is a natural product that can be used to control springtails.

 It works by absorbing the oils and fats from the exoskeleton of the springtail, which causes them to dehydrate and die.